servo/servo.org/_posts/2024-01-26-two-months-in-servo.md

 - as of 2023-12-27, ‘text-align: justify’ is now supported (@mrobinson, #30807, #30866)
 - as of 2024-01-09, ‘line-height’ and ‘vertical-align’ are now moderately supported (@mrobinson, #30902)

-We’ve started working on support for **sticky positioning** and **tables** in the new layout engine, with some very early sticky positioning code landing in 2023-11-30 (@mrobinson, #30686), the CSS tables tests now enabled (@mrobinson, #31131), and rudimentary table layout landing in 2024-01-20 under the `layout.tables.enabled` pref (@mrobinson, @Loirooriol, #31121).
+We’ve started working on support for **sticky positioning** and **tables** in the new layout engine, with some very early sticky positioning code landing in 2023-11-30 (@mrobinson, #30686), the CSS tables tests now enabled (@mrobinson, #31131), and rudimentary table layout landing in 2024-01-20 under the `layout.tables.enabled` pref (@mrobinson, @Loirooriol, @Manishearth, #30799, #30868, #31121).

+Geometry in our new layout engine is now being migrated from floating-point coordinates (`f32`) to fixed-point coordinates (`i32` × 1/60) (@atbrakhi, #30825, #30894, #31135), similar to other engines like WebKit and Blink.
+While floating-point geometry was thought to be better for transformation-heavy content like SVG, the fact that larger values are less precise than smaller values causes a variety of rendering problems and test failures (#29819).

-We have also made big strides in our WPT pass rates:
+As a result of these changes, we’ve made big strides in our WPT pass rates:

 - **CSS2 floats** (+3.3pp to 84.9%) and **floats-clear** (+5.6pp to 78.9%) continue to surge
 - we now surpass legacy layout in the **CSS2 linebox** tests (**61.1% → 87.9%**, legacy 86.4%)
 - we now surpass legacy layout in the **css-flexbox** tests (49.5% → 52.7%, legacy 52.2%)
 - we’ve closed 76% of the gap in **key CSS2 tests** (79.2% → 82.2%, legacy 83.1%)

-Geometry in our new layout engine is now being migrated from floating-point coordinates (`f32`) to fixed-point coordinates (`i32` × 1/60) (@atbrakhi, #30825, #30894, #31135), similar to other engines like WebKit and Blink.
-While floating-point geometry was thought to be better for transformation-heavy content like SVG, the fact that larger values are less precise than smaller values causes a variety of rendering problems and test failures (#29819).

 ## servoshell and stability changes